 Patient collection instructions and guidelines

 A new request form has been developed to capture specific clinical information, which is required for Medicare reimbursement and acceptance of the results into the National Cancer Screening Register.

-Download the cervical screening request form (PDF, 3MB)—instructions for collecting the sample are on the back of the form.
+Download the cervical screening request form (PDF, 1.1 MB)—eligibility criteria for self-collect samples as well as collection and handling requirements are on the back of the request form.

 Contact your local pathology laboratory for hard copies.
 For digital hospital sites you can order via ieMR.

 Refer to the following websites:

 - National Cervical Screening Program—Department of Health, Australian Government

 - Reporting and management guidelines—RCPA (The Royal College of Pathologists of Australasia)